videoman/picoemp-target-code/README.md

-This is a collection of target code that can be used with the PicoEMP tools.
+This is a collection of target code that can be used with the [PicoEMP](https://github.com/newaetech/chipshouter-picoemp) tool.
 This is test code that can be used with target boards.

 Adafruit M0 - Code for that board.